swiftlang/swift-evolution/proposals/0311-task-locals.md

 ### Surface API: Key-less value definitions

-Stefano De Carlois proposed on the forums to simplify the definition sites to be:
+Stefano De Carolis proposed on the forums to simplify the definition sites to be:

 ```swift
 extension Task.Local {